DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 >
 > - **_Warding Wind._** The coven casts _warding wind._
 > - **_Gust of Wind._** The coven casts _gust of wind._
 > - **_Amphibious Cacophony._** The coven causes the frogs in the grass around the windmill to croak a strangely hypnotic song.
-Each creature within 120 feet of the windmill that can hear the frogs must succeed on a DC 10 Charisma saving throw or immediately use its reaction, if available, to move up to 30 feet closer to the mill.
+Each creature within 120 feet of the windmill that can hear the frogs must succeed on a DC 10 Charisma saving throw or use all of its movement on its next turn to move as far as it can toward the mill.
 > - **_Dispel Magic (1/day)._** The coven casts _dispel magic_ at 5th level.

 <div class="statblock">
 <h2>The Bonegrinder Coven</h2>
-<em>Large fiend, neutral evil</em>
+<em>Trio of two huge fiends and one medium fiend, neutral evil</em>
 <hr>
 <strong>Armor Class</strong> 17 (natural armor)
 <br>